-Funding the Default of Baghlan Energy Limited
+Funding the Default Loan Amounts of Baghlan Group Limited

-At December 31, 2014 the Company had funded \$18.4 million to enable Greenfields Petroleum International Company Ltd. ("GPIC"), a wholly-owned subsidiary of the Company, to cover defaulted funding obligations of BGL, the other shareholder of Bahar Energy.
+At December 31, 2015 the Company had funded \$22.1 million (December 31, 2014 - \$18.4 million) to enable GPIC to cover defaulted loan funding obligations of Baghlan, the other shareholder of Bahar Energy.
 With the funding of the defaulted obligations, GPIC provides protection for the interest of Bahar Energy in the ERDPSA and ensures the Bahar project has adequate working capital to fund the capital program.
-All of Greenfields transaction costs, financing costs and principal balance due resulting from the acquisition and use of loan facility funds are subject to reimbursement when the default loan obligations are paid to Bahar Energy by BGL or their replacement as a shareholder in Bahar Energy.
-On February 6, 2015 GPIC funded an additional \$2.3 million to address additional funding defaults by BGL.
-See Note 22 - "Subsequent Events"
+All of Greenfields transaction costs, financing costs and principal balance due, resulting from the acquisition and use of loan facility funds, are subject to reimbursement when the default loan obligations are paid to Bahar Energy by Baghlan or their replacement as a shareholder in Bahar Energy.
+The Default Loans repayment obligation by Baghlan also includes an additional 4% interest due the Company as a result of the failure to fund drawdown requests.
+The Company also benefits from a preferential dividend position as a result of providing Default Loans whereby it is entitled to receive first dividend distributions equal to the total Default Loans repayment obligation before Baghlan will participate in future dividends at their 66.67% ownership interest.